jhburns/3GCI/README.md

 ## About

-Created by Jonathan H. Burns for GCI Cybersecuriy team.
+Created by Jonathan H. Burns for GCI Cybersecurity team.
 Under the CC-BY-NC-SA-4.0 licence.

-Version 0.1.1
+Version 0.1.2